TritonDataCenter/triton/README.md

 - All parts of the stack should be observable.
 - The state of the running service should be simple to obtain.
-- The internals of the system should make it straightfoward to debug from a core file (from a crash or taken from a running process using [gcore(1)](http://smartos.org/man/1/gcore)).
+- The internals of the system should make it straightforward to debug from a core file (from a crash or taken from a running process using [gcore(1)](http://smartos.org/man/1/gcore)).
 - Services should be RESTful and accept JSON unless there is a compelling